 - More small businesses are able to use the cash (as opposed to accrual) method of accounting than were allowed to do so in earlier years.
 To qualify as a small business a taxpayer must, among other things, satisfy a gross receipts test, which is satisfied for 2021 if, during a three-year testing period, average annual gross receipts don’t exceed $26 million (next year this dollar amount is estimated to increase to $27 million).
 Not that many years ago it was $1 million.
 Cash method taxpayers may find it a lot easier to shift income, for example by holding off billings till next year or by accelerating expenses, for example, paying bills early or by making certain prepayments.

-- If you are a partnership or S-corporation and elected into the NYS pass-through entity tax (PTET) for 2021 (election was due 10/15/2021) and you utilize the cash method of accounting, consider making an estimated tax payment of the PTET to ensure a 2021 deduction, as a cash method taxpayer will get the deduction for the PTET tax in the year paid, so timing the payment can maximize the tax effect.
-Accrual-basis taxpayers will be allowed the deduction for the 2021 PTET paid in March (with the filing of the PTET tax return) in 2021, so no payment in 2021 is needed.
+- If you are a partnership or S-corporation and elected into the NYS pass-through entity tax (PTET) for 2021 (election was due 10/15/2021) consider making an estimated tax payment of the PTET to ensure a 2021 deduction, as the IRS’s current position is that a taxpayer will get the deduction for the PTET tax in the year paid, so timing the payment can maximize the tax effect.

 - Businesses should consider making expenditures that qualify for the liberalized business property expensing option.
 For tax years beginning in 2021, the expensing limit is $1,050,000, and the investment ceiling limit is $2,620,000.
 Expensing is generally available for most depreciable property (other than buildings) and off-the-shelf computer software.
 It is also available for interior improvements to a building (but not for its enlargement), elevators or escalators, or the internal structural framework), for roofs, and for HVAC, fire protection, alarm, and security systems.